If you’re looking for a set of personal ethics to help build resilience and thrive at work and beyond, consider turning to stoicism.

 Reams have been written about this and practical applications abound.
 Here, we suggest four ways in which stoicism can help us to cope and thrive at work.

 Rather than resisting change, stoics accept that it is natural and necessary for existence, and that external factors are not within our control.
-Where change is negative (for example, a valued co-worker leaving) stoics teach that the suffering we experience is merely our inability to accept change.
+Where change is negative (for example, a valued co-worker leaving), stoics teach that the suffering we experience is merely our inability to accept change.
 Instead, we should embrace the opportunities that having a new colleague might bring.

 However, since “time is the most important thing we have”, Seneca (and Socrates before him) also called out unproductive ‘busyness’, stressing that “a delight in bustling about is not industry – it is only the restless energy of a hunted mind”.

 Packing our working lives with activity does not automatically lead to success or fulfilment, rather we must use our limited time effectively, ignoring distractions and achieving sustained attention (what Mihaly Csikszentmihalyi calls ‘flow’).
 Not all things are worth equal amounts of attention, says stoicism, so we must choose where we spend our time, focusing on what is important and valuable.